-The Web Dashboard displays important domain information from anywhere on your network in a Web browser.
+The Web Dashboard option displays important domain information from anywhere on your network in a Web browser.
 The Web Dashboard is installed on the IIS server on your Vantage domain database server.
-The Web Dashboard is enabled by the Enterprise Control and Master Control licenses.

 workflow

 A workflow in Vantage is a set of actions designed to perform an automated process.
 Vantage workflows are created using the Vantage Workflow Designer by adding and configuring actions and connecting them together.
 Workflows are stored in the Vantage domain database, and executed by Vantage services.